npm/rfcs/accepted/0004-npm-audit-xml-report.md

 ## Summary

-It should be possibile to execute `npm audit --owasp` and getting an OWASP Dependency Check XML.
+It should be possible to execute `npm audit --owasp` and getting an OWASP Dependency Check XML.

 ## Motivation